 To ease the growing K-12 shortage in California, policymakers have made it possible for teacher preparation programs to provide “Integrated Teacher Education Programs” (ITEP), a new combination 4-year, bachelor and credential option.
 Various bachelor's programs at SDSU will be offering an ITEP pathway.

 The Child Development Minor is an important adjunct for students in such areas as education, psychology, recreation, social work, and sociology.
+Department: Child & Family Development.

 This minor builds on the department's commitment to facilitating individual, group, and systems change in diverse social contexts.
 Department: Counseling and School Psychology.

 The SDSU Leadership Development Minor seeks to develop emotionally intelligent, transformational leaders capable of taking themselves and others to higher levels of performance, purpose, and passion.
 Department: Administration, Rehabilitation, and Postsecondary Education.